-With the introduction of the new Key Stage 2 Assessment Structure Levels have been discarded and children now receive a scaled score calculated from their raw score in each test.
+With the introduction of the new Key Stage 2 Assessment Structure, levels have been discarded and children now receive a scaled score calculated from their raw score in each test.
 Children who achieve a score of 100 or above will have met the expected standard.
 The scaled score of 100 is roughly equivalent to an old level 4b.
-Our pupils achieved an average 'scaled score' in Reading and Maths of 103.6.
+Our pupils achieved an average 'scaled score' of 104 in Reading and 105 in Maths.

 Year 11 GCSE

-In 2017, the School achieved higher than the national average in the key government measures at GCSE:
+This outstanding achievement has seen the School reach higher than the national average in all key government measures, with pupils achieving the following:

 - 74% of pupils achieved a good pass of grade 4 and above in English and Maths, with 54% of pupils achieving a grade 5 and above.

 - 100% of pupils achieved a strong pass (grade 5 and above) in Triple Science, with 85% of students achieving a grade 7 or above in the subject, which is the equivalent to an A or A*.

 - This year, 28% of all GCSEs were graded 7/ A or above.